Estimated reading time: 6 minutes

 On the other hand, sticking to wagers of between $4 and $8 will give you a maximum of 50 bets per session.

-Even if you fail to score any wins in that session, it is enough to keep you entertained for at least a few hours.
+Even if you fail to score any wins in that session, it keeps you entertained for at least a few hours.

 Top poker players are a prime example of bankroll management and responsible distribution of bets.

-They understand what it takes to organize and stay ready to go in for the kill when the opportunity presents itself.
+They understand what it takes to organize and stay ready for the kill when the opportunity presents itself.

 Practice Emotional Control In Vegas